 Located off the B1125, and easily reachable from the A12, this famous RSPB reserve on the coast near Westleton is a fantastic reserve with a variety of habitats.
 The base for BBC 2014 Springwatch, RSPM offers woodlands, marshes, heath, and beach all within the same area, so birdwatchers can expect a huge variety of different birds with over three hundred species in the area’s checklist.
 Be sure to look out for avocet, bearded tit, bittern, and marsh harrier.
 Minsmere is free to RSPB members, and has a large visitor centre, shop, and a cafe for the weary watcher.
 Find out more about RSPB Minsmere here.

 North Warren (RSPB)

 Located between Thorpeness and and Aldeburgh on the Coast Road, North Warren varies between grazing marshes, reedbeds, heathland and woodland.
-During the winter months it is home to thousands of wildfowl, and in the summer is a fantastic place for birdwatchers to observe breeding bitterns, marsh harriers, nightjars, woodlarks, and nightengales.
+During the winter months it is home to thousands of wildfowl, and in the summer is a fantastic place for birdwatchers to observe breeding bitterns, marsh harriers, nightjars, woodlarks, and nightingales.
 Admission is free, and there are four miles of well-maintained public footpaths throughout the warren.
 North Warren can be accessed by train from the Saxmundham station.
 Telephone 01728 648 281 for more information.